temporalio/terraform-provider-temporalcloud/docs/resources/user.md

 ### Required

 - `account_access` (String) The role on the account.
-Must be one of [owner, admin, developer, read] (case-insensitive). owner is only valid for import and cannot be created, updated or deleted without Temporal support.
+Must be one of owner, admin, developer, or read (case-insensitive). owner is only valid for import and cannot be created, updated or deleted without Temporal support.
 - `email` (String) The email address for the user.

 ### Optional